 Instead, they look at the bigger picture: your agency’s revenue, how long you’ve been operating, and your cash flow.
 This approach is designed to get you the capital you need without the typical hurdles and delays of a bank.
 It’s about understanding the reality of your business—including the payment cycles from Medicaid and private insurers—to make a smart decision.
 By focusing on your agency’s actual performance, these funders can approve agencies that banks might overlook.
 The goal is to make the process simple, so you can get back to what you do best: caring for your clients.

-Your Business History and Revenue
+How Lenders Look at Your Business History

 When you apply for fast funding, lenders will want to see that your home care agency is on solid ground.
 They’ll look at your recent revenue and cash flow to understand how much money is coming in and out of your business each month.
 This isn’t about judging your every expense; it’s about confirming that you have a steady stream of income from your clients, whether it’s from private pay, Medicaid, or other insurers.